The Interview: Giorgio Pilla on collecting indigenous art, how it’s still undervalued, and why he’s expanding to the US

 Pilla: Absolutely.
 Each market collects for different reasons.

 The beauty of Indigenous art is that there’s something for everyone.
 You can find figurative work, minimalism, tribal elements, storytelling.
-And it’s not exclusive in the way that some contemporary Western art can be.
-Take something like a banana taped to a wall—it’s conceptually interesting, sure, but alienating to someone who doesn’t have a deep understanding of art.
-Indigenous art, by contrast, is inherently connected to culture and story, and people can engage with that emotionally.
+And it’s not intimidating “non-inclusive” in the way that some contemporary Western art can be.
+Take something like a banana taped to a wall—it’s conceptually interesting, sure, but can be alienating to someone who doesn’t have a deep understanding of art or a grasp of the concepts at play.
+Indigenous art, by contrast, is inherently connected to culture and story, and people can engage with that emotionally and relatively easily.

 In New York, for example, the art scene is heavily influenced by minimalism and abstraction, Warhol, Kandinsky, and so on.
-Some Indigenous art fits that aesthetic beautifully since it’s minimalist and visually compelling.
+Some Indigenous art fits that aesthetic beautifully since it’s minimalist and visually compelling, hence the huge success of Papunya Tula artists Yukultji and Warlimpirringa.

-Simon Hogan, who is part of the show, is in his 90s.
+Simon Hogan, who is part of the Singapore show, is in his 90s.
 He was born before official records and lived nomadically with no contact with white people for a long time.
-Yet his works resemble Kandinsky’s—large colour fields, abstract beauty—but he has no exposure to Western art history.
+Yet his works resemble Kandinsky’s—large colour fields, abstract beauty—but he has had minimal to no exposure to Western art history.
 He paints from memory, from tradition, from stories, not from textbooks or museums.

 That’s what makes it powerful.
 You’re not just buying a beautiful artwork.
 You’re buying into a worldview.
 And when collectors meet these artists, they’re often struck by how different and yet how present they are—living today with wisdom and traditions thousands of years old.